Bala-A87/CS6024-Age-prediction/README.md

 The dataset has not been included in the repository since it is openly available.
 To run the code present in the repository, please download the dataset and save it as `dataset.tsv` in a new folder `data` created in the cloned repository.
 The helper script [get_dataset.sh](./get_dataset.sh) should do the same.

-Once this is done, the directory structure would be as follows: <!-- Update as time progresses -->
+Once this is done, the directory structure would be as follows:

 ```bash
 .